sunrah27/bdsp_berry_tracker/README.md

 - [x] Added directions for all berry patches
 - [x] Added different icons for empty, planted, and harvest-ready patches
 - [x] Added a slight animation to icons when the berry is ready for harvest
+- [x] Change berry icons on the map

 ## Stuff still to be finished
 - [ ] Add screenshots for all berry patches